-Dear guys, it’s my honor to present you my exclusive interview with Andrew Hyatt, director of “Paul Apostle of Christ”, a faith-based movie released in 2018.
+Dear guys, it’s my honor to present you my exclusive interview with Andrew Hyatt, director of “Paul Apostle of Christ”, a faith-based movie released in 2018, with Jim Caviezel and James Faulkner.
 Two years later the original release of the picture, we had a very nice and candid conversation.
 I’m exited to have Andrew in my artist list: he was one of my most wanted.
-The interview is one of the best I have ever done: enjoy it.
+The interview is one of the most precious I have ever done: enjoy it.

 A huge Thanks to Tana Evans, for Sony Pictures Worldwide Acquisitions, AFFIRM Films & Television.

 Hello mr. Hyatt, thank you for having accepted my request, in exclusive for theorangeblogger.com.
 I’m honored to interview you and to promote your movie.
 Now, let’s talk about it, two years after the original release.

 1. There have been more than 2 years since the original release of “Paul Apostle of Christ”: How has it gone?
 Are you satisfied with the gotten result, both artistically and commercially?

 Thank you again for your interest in the film!
 I am very pleased with the release of Paul, Apostle of Christ even two years later.
 We continue to see the film break into new territories all around the world.
 It performed particularly well in the USA, Brazil, Mexico, and South Korea.
 We worked on a small budget for a historical piece, so I am very proud of the cast, crew, and everyone involved in the film that it was able to have such a commercial impact.
 Artistically, I am very proud of the film and I believe it offers a very powerful and unique look at the very end of Paul’s life.
 I know it is the type of film that will continue to resonate with audiences for many years to come.